What to Know About the Substance Abuse Counseling Certification and Licensure Process

 However, if you do earn one of the standard IC&RC credentials, you’ll have an easier time shifting your practice to any of the other states that use IC&RC for addiction counselor credentialing.

-Credentialing in States Aligned with NAADAC Certification Standards
+Credentialing in States Aligned with NAADAC Standards

 For the most part, NAADAC certs mirror those from IC&RC: